 (f) facilitate legal or regulatory compliance; or

 (g) allow an app to be made available to the user on the user’s device.

+3. With regard to the collection of information listed in II.
+A or the sharing of user-specific data with any category of third party listed in II.B, the short form notice need not disclose the collection or sharing if the entity providing the notice does not affirmatively authorize such collection or sharing and does not have actual knowledge of, or deliberately avoid obtaining actual knowledge of, such collection or sharing before it occurs.
+After an app developer or publisher has actual knowledge of such collection or sharing, it must promptly either take reasonable steps to prevent collection or sharing that is inconsistent with its short form notice or modify its short form notice to make an appropriate disclosure.

 Short Form Design Elements

 Given the different screen sizes, form factors, User Interface ("UI") options and range of sensors available on devices, short form notice implementations may vary.
-To adhere to this Code of Conduct, app developers must implement the following consistent with the design of the app:
+This Code of Conduct allows and encourages flexibility and innovation in short form notice, provided that the notice, consistent with the design of the app, implements the following elements:

-A. All applicable data elements as described in II.A, and all applicable entities as described in II.B are listed in text that may be accompanied by or include an icon or symbol that conveys or attracts attention to the information.
+A. All data categories as described in II.A, and all entities as described in II.B are listed in text that may be accompanied by or include an icon or symbol that conveys or attracts attention to the information.

-B. App developers may comply with this Code of Conduct by displaying more specific descriptions than that set forth in the explanatory text in sections II.A and II.B. “parentheticals.”
-The more specific descriptions can be used instead of the text suggested, or by displaying more specific information in an additional field.
+B. A short form notice may display more specific descriptions of the data elements collected or of the entities with which information is shared.
+That information may be conveyed in larger or smaller font than the font of the data element or entity categories.

-C. App developers may list below the categories in Sections II.A. and II.B. that do apply in smaller textthan the categories in II.A. and II.B. that do not apply.
+C. A short form notice may list the categories in Sections II.A and II.B that do not apply in smaller text, or otherwise distinguish the non-applicable categories from applicable categories.

+D. If an app neither collects categories of data from II.A, nor shares with any entities listed in II.B, nor collects categories or shares with any entities (other than the data collection and disclosures excepted in II.
+C) , the short form notice may clearly set forth in its short form notice that it "does not collect," "does not share," or "does not collect or share" in lieu of listing the categories or entities.

-D. Where practicable, participating app developers should display the applicable bolded text in Sections II.A. and II.B. in a single screen.
+E. Where practicable, the short form notice should display the information required under Sections II.A and II.B in a single screen.

-E. The short form notice shall enable consumers ready access to explanatory information as set for in this Code of Conduct’s “parentheticals” which explain the applicable terms set forth in Sections II.A. and II.B.
+F. A short form notice shall enable consumers ready access to explanatory information as set forth in this Code of Conduct’s “parentheticals” that explains the applicable terms set forth in Sections II.A and II.B.

-F. Text and font shall be distinct so as to easily stand out from the page background.
+G. Text and font shall be distinct so as to easily stand out from the page background.

-G. The short notice shall be readily available from the application.
+H. A short notice shall be readily available from the application.

-H. This Code of Conduct does not require presentation of a short form notice prior to installation or use of the application.
+I. This Code of Conduct encourages but does not require presentation of a short form notice prior to installation or use of the application.